librenms/librenms/doc/Extensions/Applications.md

 If you want to guess at the configuration, call it with -g and it will print out what it thinks it should be.
 This will result in a usable config, but may miss some less common disk devices.

-4: Edit /etc/snmp/smart and make sure the array @disks contains the disks you want to monitor.
-This is the name of the disk below /dev/, so /dev/sda would be just sda.
-Also make sure the path for smartctl is correct as well as the cache file if you are using it.

 5: Restart snmpd on your host

 6: On the device page in Librenms, edit your host and check `SMART` under the Applications tab.